 If you are not sick, you must be healthy, right?
 Not exactly.
 Health and sickness run on a continuum.
-The Health Illness Continuum, mentioned below, ( was developed by John Travis, MD in the 1970’s.
-I first discovered it during my very first month in practice back in 1990.
-It’s an extremely useful concept to share with patients interested in improving their health.
+The Health Illness Continuum, mentioned below, ( was developed by John Travis, MD in the 1970s.
+I first discovered it during my very first month in medical practice back in 1990.
+I have found it to be an extremely useful concept to share with patients interested in improving their health.

-I ak patients to identify where along the Wellness Illness Continuum they fall with respect to their health, and where on the Continuum they would like to see their health.
+I ask patients to identify where along the Health Illness Continuum they fall with respect to their health, and where on the Continuum they would like to see their health.
 We then develop a plan to help them go from point A to point B.

 What is Wellness?

-We usually have no problem defining illness and we know it when we see it.
-But, we do struggle to define wellness.
-Frequently, we define wellness as the absence of disease.
+Defining illness typically presents no problem, and we know it when we see it.
+But, defining wellness is more challenging.
+Most often, we define wellness as the absence of disease.
 “I don’t have high blood pressure.
 I am not a diabetic.
 I don’t have cancer.
 Therefore I must be healthy.”
 But, being free of disease doesn’t mean you’re healthy.

 I see many patients who are not sick.
-Yet they have low energy.
+Yet, they have low energy.
 They are not as focused as they once were.
 They are gaining weight despite maintaining the same diet and activity level.
 They experience mood swings.
 Some are depressed and not happy with their career or personal life.
 They lack purpose in their lives.
-Basically, they don’t feel like themselves, or as good as they should.
+Basically, they don’t feel like themselves or as good as they should.

-There’s much more to the Wellness Illness Continuum than is apparent.
+There’s much more to the Health Illness Continuum than is apparent.
 It explains much of our current approach to healthcare.
 Traditional medicine encompasses the “treatment paradigm” to the left of the neutral point.
 Typically this is what health insurance covers.
-There’s not much that traditional medicine offers on the right side of the neutral point – maybe an annual preventive exam.
+There’s not much that traditional medicine offers on the right side of the neutral point – may be an annual preventive exam.

 As Bill Maher said.
 “You see, there’s no money in healthy people, and there’s no money in dead people.
 The money is in the middle – people who are alive sort of, but with one or more chronic conditions.”
-Perhaps that is why traditional medicine focuses on the left hand side of the Continuum – that’s where the money is.
+Perhaps that is why traditional medicine focuses on the left-hand side of the Continuum – that’s where the money is.
 However, if you rely only on traditional medicine you cannot achieve optimal health.
 Traditional medicine only gets you back to a neutral point in most cases.

-As we go further to the left on the Continuum the patient takes on an increasing passive role while healthcare providers take on an increasing active role.
-The classic example is the patient in the intensive care unit.
-A ventilator is breathing for him.
-He’s being hydrated with an IV.
-He’s being fed through a G-tube.
-If his heart stops, the medical team will shock it back to work.
-And so on.
-The patient is doing very little to actually get better.
+As we go further to the left on the Health Illness Continuum the patient takes on an increasingly passive role while the healthcare team takes on an increasingly active role.
+The classic example is the patient in the intensive care unit—a ventilator is breathing for the patient, and they are being hydrated with an IV and being fed through a G-tube.
+If their heart stops, the medical team will shock it back to work…and so on.
+The individual is doing very little to actually get better.

-On the left side of the Continuum the doctor-patient relationship is very much one-sided.
-On the right side of the Continuum the doctor-patient relationship is more of a partnership, or teacher-student relationship.
+On the left side of the Health Illness Continuum, the doctor-patient relationship is very much one-sided.
+However, on the right side the doctor-patient relationship is more of a partnership or teacher-student relationship.

-Let’s take a professional football player who is currently functioning at the far right of the Continuum.
-He then tears his ACL.
-In a fraction of a second (the time it takes to get injured) he goes from being extraordinarily functional to being disabled.
+Let’s take a professional football player who is currently functioning at the far right of the Continuum, but he tears his ACL.
+In a fraction of a second (the time it takes to get injured) he goes from being extraordinarily functional to be disabled.
 He then has his ACL reconstructed.
 Where does the surgery move him?
 Back to the far right?
 Nope.
 The surgery only moves him back to the neutral point.
-The surgery removed his symptoms of instability of the knee.
+The surgery removed his symptoms of the instability of the knee.
 In and of itself the surgery does not get him playing football again.
 That comes through hard work by the athlete in conjunction with help from the physical therapists and athletic trainers.

 Likewise, giving antibiotics to someone with pneumonia or a urinary tract infection also only gets a patient back to the neutral point – it removes their symptoms.
 It does not get them to a high level of wellness.